-GTC has EUR 190m in capital market debt outstanding as at end-December 2020 including a HUF 40bn (approx. EUR 110m) bond issuance under the MNB Bond Funding for Growth Scheme.

-GTC Real Estate Development Hungary Zrt. plans to issue a new HUF 18bn (approx. EUR 50m) bond under the MNB Bond Funding for Growth Scheme guaranteed by GTC S.A.
-Proceeds are earmarked to finance real estate acquisition, redevelopment and construction projects as well as refinance existing debt by the Issuer and Guarantor (or other members of the Guarantor's group).
+GTC has EUR 90m in capital market debt outstanding as at end-June 2020.
+GTC Real Estate Development Hungary Zrt. plans to issue a HUF 36bn (approx. EUR 100m) bond under the MNB Bond Funding for Growth Scheme guaranteed by GTC S.A.
+Proceeds are earmarked to refinance property loans (LEED/Breeam certified properties) in order to reduce overall interest cost (at least 50% of total proceeds) and to finance acquisitions as well as redevelopment and the construction of LEED/Breeam certified assets.
 The bond's tenor is 10 years with 10% of its face value subject to amortisation following seven, eight and nine years after its issuance.
-The coupon will be fixed and payable on an annual basis10.

-The senior unsecured bonds as well as all future debt of GTC Real Estate Development Hungary Zrt. are irrevocably and unconditionally guaranteed by Globe Trade Centre S.A.
+The senior unsecured bond as well as all future debt of GTC Real Estate Development Hungary Zrt. will be irrevocably and unconditionally guaranteed by Globe Trade Centre S.A.

-The issuer's unencumbered asset ratio stands at 362% prior to the bond issuance (estimated at above 200% following the bond issuance), providing sufficient collateral to bondholders.
+The issuer's unencumbered asset ratio stands at 581% prior to the bond issuance (estimated at above 200% following the bond issuance), providing sufficient collateral to bondholders.

-9 As at end-June 2020 debt service coverage ratio covenants for two loans (EUR 188m) have been waived by banks.
-Debt service coverage ratio and loan/value ratio covenants for Galeria Północna (EUR 187m) have also been breached with the loan becoming due immediately.
-On 9 September 2020, GTC reached an agreement with the financing bank (Bank Pekao SA) to heal the covenant breach including a prepayment in the amount of EUR 9.5m and a prepayment of up to EUR 3m (the exact amount depending on the performance of certain actions by the creditor) to be made within 12 months.
+with the financing bank (Bank Pekao SA) to heal the covenant breach including a prepayment in the amount of EUR 9.5m and a prepayment of up to EUR 3m (the exact amount depending on the performance of certain actions by the creditor) to be made within 12 months.